-The best way to prepare for the test is to take challenging courses in high school and study hard.
-Encourage your students to become familiar with the test before they take it.
-ACT provides many free resources, including practice questions, testing tips, complete practice tests, and more at actstudent.org.
+The best way to prepare for the test is to take challenging courses in high ichool and study hard.
+Incourage your students o become familiar with he test before they take .
+ACT provides many ree resources, including ractice questions, esting tips, complete ractice tests, and more at ctstudent.org.